The Partner in Development program

-At the completion of your store placement (Phase 3) you will present to a panel and share an overview of your PID journey, detailing the initiatives you implemented to improve the store’s performance.
+At the completion of phase 3 of your journey, you will present to a panel and share an overview of your PID journey, detailing the initiatives you implemented to improve the store’s performance.

 Upon sign off from the PID program, you will: